tymyrddin/purple/source/index.rst

 detection, defence, and incident response, for best results, the Purple team can own operational synergy: turning lessons from attack and defence into better strategy, tooling, and training.

-Purple is the force multiplier that can turn adversarial insights into resilient defences and strategic growth.

 .. toctree::
    :glob:
    :maxdepth: 2
    :includehidden:
-   :caption: Fusing attack and defense into stronger security:
+   :caption: Fusing attack and defense into stronger security.

    docs/testing/index
    docs/feedback/index